owlsdepartment/ovee/docs/reactivity/overview.md

 So, what's going on here?
 We have a singleton pattern, with the static method `getInstance`.
 Every time, we try to call `DialogSystem.getInstance()`, we would check if `DialogSystem` instance exists and if not, we create one.
 Then return a new instance or a cached one.
 With this approach, we ensure to always have one single instance.

-Then, in constructor we create new `div` element, and append it to `body`.
+Then, in the constructor, we create a new `div` element and append it to `body`.
 We don't care about either styling or HTML structure, we are focusing on JS functionality.

 Next, we need to add a way to store new dialogs.
 Let's change out `constructor`!